alifirhas/cmdk-revision/src/503-519/518-The-archangle-of-courage-is-tired.md

 Tyrael watched all this with sorrow.
 He saw that in the sky of Sanctuary, there were armed angel warriors flapping with light wings everywhere.
 They flew in the sky and attacked any human beings that could be seen on the ground.
 As long as there are more than a certain number of humans gathered together, angels will be killed.

-In the same way, these angels will also be counterattacked by the Nephalems, but the angels who can fly have a natural advantage, and compared with the militarized organizations of the high-level heaven, the Nephalems lack a unified action command, they only formed squads sporadically and fought against angel armies all over the world, so even if some of the elite Nephalem warriors were very powerful, they could only achieve some local victories.
+In the same way, these angels will also be counterattacked by the Nephalems, but the angels who can fly have a natural advantage, and compared with the militarized organizations of the High Heaven, the Nephalems lack a unified action command, they only formed squads sporadically and fought against angel armies all over the world, so even if some of the elite Nephalem warriors were very powerful, they could only achieve some local victories.

 Of course, the angel army is only estimated to have an advantage in the early stage of the war.
 It might be the other way around then...